 • Individuals with monoamine oxidase deficiency should avoid foods or drugs containing amines.

-In 1993, a large Dutch kindred with a new form of X-linked, non-dysmorphic, mild mental retardation was described by Dutch geneticist Han G. Brunner and colleagues at University Hospital Nijmegen in the Netherlands (10).
+In 1993, Dutch geneticist Han G Brunner and colleagues at University Hospital Nijmegen in the Netherlands described a large Dutch kindred with a new form of X-linked, non-dysmorphic, mild mental retardation (10).
 Affected males had a marked disturbance in their urinary monoamine profile that was compatible with a defect in monoamine oxidase.
 The locus for the disorder was assigned to the region of the monoamine oxidase-A gene.
 It was later reported by the same group that monoamine oxidase-A activity was deficient in dexamethasone-stimulated cultured skin fibroblasts from affected males and that monoamine oxidase-B activity was normal.
 The deficient monoamine oxidase-A activity was shown to be caused by a point mutation in exon 8 of the monoamine oxidase-A structural gene, which changes a glutamine (cytosine-adenosine-guanine) codon to a termination (thymidine-adenosine-guanine) codon (09).

-In 2001, another family was reported in whom monoamine oxidase deficiency was suspected on the basis of elevated serum serotonin concentrations.
+In 2001, another family was reported in whom monoamine oxidase deficiency was suspected based on elevated serum serotonin concentrations.
 The affected mother presented with a history of flushes, headaches, and diarrhea.
 Her 2 sons had moderate intellectual impairment and attention deficit and hyperactivity disorder (18).
-Discussion relating to this family, pointed out that similar cases previously had been described (74).
-In one study, 9 individuals exhibited all of the same features: chronic episodic flushing, diarrhea, headache, psychiatric symptoms, irritability, prostration, increased blood serotonin, and normal or subnormal urinary 5-HIAA concentrations.
-Monoamine oxidase deficiency was suspected, and a number of metabolic studies were performed that supported the monoamine oxidase deficiency hypothesis (73; 30).
+Discussion relating to this family, pointed out that similar cases previously had been described (75).
+In one study, 9 individuals exhibited the same features: chronic episodic flushing, diarrhea, headache, psychiatric symptoms, irritability, prostration, increased blood serotonin, and normal or subnormal urinary 5-HIAA concentrations.
+Monoamine oxidase deficiency was suspected, and metabolic studies were performed that supported the monoamine oxidase deficiency hypothesis (74; 30).
 Confirmation of the condition by enzyme or mutation analysis was not reported in any of these studies.